 - Be sure to use a permanent email address on the form, not your high school email, so you can use your FAFSA account throughout college.

-- Completing the FAFSA is one of six steps you need to take to qualify for a $40,000 College Board Opportunity Scholarship.
+- Completing the FAFSA is just one of the six steps you can do to earn entries for monthly scholarship drawings on BigFuture.

 Who Should Fill Out the FAFSA?